sophiemeakin/technocolour/README.md

 # technocolor

 The technocolor package contains colour palettes based on the album artwork some of my favourite electronic music records.
-The name “technocolour” is a slight misnomer since they’re not all techno records
-- apologies.

 ## Installation